Build a Multi-Language Dynamic Website with Laravel Localization

 Views

-Below are the views for the menu and add/edit forms including the layouts.
+Below are the views for the top menu and add/edit forms including the layouts.
 We have created two directories - 'layouts' and 'language' under 'views'.
-In all the views we will use translated values.
+In all the views we will use language files.

 resources/views/layouts/header.blade.php